ohtuprojekti-eficode/Amandus/documentation/general.md

 1. Fill the environment values in `docker-compose.server.yml` as described in [backend documentation](backend.md)
 3. Fill in the desired ports
 3. Change the `image: ''` placeholder to `image: ohtuprojekti/wevc:application-production`.
 This pulls the production tag from [our dockerhub](https://hub.docker.com/repository/docker/ohtuprojekti/wevc).
 Github actions builds and pushes this image when the `master` branch is updated.
-4. Run `sudo docker-compose up` to start the application to the port you configured
+4. Run `sudo docker-compose -f docker-compose.server.yml up` to start the application to the port you configured
     * Sometimes the application fails to start during the first run due to `postgresql` not starting fully before migrations run.
 Restarting this a couple of times has always fixed the issue.
+5. Running `sudo docker-compose -f docker-compose.server.yml down --volumes` shuts down the application and clears the database

 #### Build the production version locally and run it

 1. Fill the environment values in `docker-compose.server.yml` as described in [backend documentation](backend.md)
 3. Fill in the desired ports
 3. Change the `image: ''` to `build: .`
-4. Run `sudo docker-compose build` to build the `Dockerfile`
+4. Run `sudo docker-compose -f docker-compose.server.yml build` to build the `Dockerfile`
-5. Run `sudo docker-compose up` to start the application to the port you configured
+5. Run `sudo docker-compose -f docker-compose.server.yml up` to start the application to the port you configured
     * Sometimes the application fails to start during the first run due to `postgresql` not starting fully before migrations run.
 Restarting this a couple of times has always fixed the issue.
+6. Running `sudo docker-compose -f docker-compose.server.yml down --volumes` shuts down the application and clears the database